-Roper has Corporate Governance Guidelines.
-These guidelines reflect the Board of Director's commitment to monitor the effectiveness of the functioning of the Board of Directors and its nominees.
-The Corporate Governance Guidelines are available on Roper's website (www.roperind.com) and also may be obtained upon request from the Secretary.
+Roper's Corporate Governance Guidelines reflect the Board of Director's commitment to monitor the effective functioning of the Board of Directors' and its Committees' exercise of their responsibilities.
+The Corporate Governance Guidelines are available on Roper's website (www.roperind.com) and may also be obtained upon request from the Secretary.